-After reviewing the 2014 publication of NICE clinical guidance 177, Osteoarthritis: Care and management in adults, a way of introducing the key points of education, self-management and non-pharmacological interventions into our management of lower limb osteoarthritis was developed.
+After reviewing the 2014 publication of NICE clinical guidance 177 (CG177) for Osteoarthritis: care and management in adults, a way of introducing the key points of education, self-management and non-pharmacological interventions into our management of lower limb osteoarthritis was developed.

 The aim was to create a cost effective yet high quality and efficient treatment pathway.
 A six week programme was formed focusing on education with a holistic approach to each person, and exercises to improve an individual’s strength and fitness.

 The overall objective was that the person is able to self-manage their condition more effectively.
 A mini audit of the effectiveness of the 2015 OASIS group has confirmed an improvement in functional outcomes in over 70% of patients, over 60% reported reduced pain levels and the DNA rate is less than 6%.
 The CQC inspectors also commented that with the OASIS group incorporated national guidelines and exhibit “evidence and quality into clinical practice”.

 Aims and objectives

 - To facilitate the rehabilitation and self-management of patients with lower limb OA through exercise and education.

 - Provide a cost effective and time efficient treatment pathway for patients with lower limb OA.

 - Create an empowering and enjoyable patient journey from diagnosis to self-management.

 - To increase function and to reduce pain based on validated outcome measure scores.